Community

 Currently all presentations are online ONLY, with the exception of occasional observing programs.

-Location of Planetarium (Currently closed)
+Location of Planetarium (Currently Closed for Construction)

 1900 Pico Boulevard